-Women's Experiences of Using Specialised Courts for Violence Against Women: Lessons and Recommendations from Ecuador
+Women's Experiences of Using Specialised Courts for Violence Against Women: Lessons from Ecuador

 Despite significant legal reform to protect women in Ecuador from violence, it remains widespread.
 A team of researchers from the School of Law at the Universidad del Azuay, Ecuador, and academics affiliated with the Institute for Global Innovation at the University of Birmingham, investigated the extent to which these reforms are informed by women’s experiences and how useful they are in practice.

 This report summarises the pilot study which incorporated both fieldwork and document analysis.
 Their 10 findings and subsequent recommendations highlight the need for a welfare system – unconnected to the criminal justice system – to assist survivors, and that it is essential that law enforcement works hand in hand with this.
 Stronger protections, both economic and from rights violations would make reporting violence and continuing a judicial process, a much safer option for many women.

 - Dr Silvana Tapia Tapia

 - Ms Tatiana Padrón Palacios

 University of Birmingham

 Download the full report